Paul was in prison in Rome when he wrote this epistle. The Bible

 In Ephesians 1:5 we are told about another one of the spiritual

-adoption of children by Jesus Christ unto himself, according to the good
+of children by Jesus Christ unto himself, according to the good pleasure of his

-believe the Bible, then you believe in predestination because predestination is
+Bible, then you believe in predestination because predestination is a Bible

-a Bible word.
+word.
 The question becomes: what does predestination mean?
-This word
+This word that is

-that is translated predestined is found in only four passages in the New
+translated predestined is found in only four passages in the New Testament.

-Testament.
-When we look at those four passages we will see more clearly what
+When we look at those four passages we will see more

-predestination means.
-The word predestination itself means literally to decide
+clearly what predestination means.
+The word predestination itself means

 When we attempt to define exactly what predestination means, we